Go Back

 • Pat beef cubes (2 1/2 pounds) dry of any excess moisture with paper towels.
 Place cubes in a bowl and generously season cubes with salt and pepper.

 • Heat 2 tablespoons of vegetable oil in a Dutch oven, over medium-high heat, just until smoking.
-Brown half the beef in batches, make sure not to overcrowd the pan.
-Transfer browned meat to the bowl with the raw cubes.
+Brown half the beef in batches, and make sure not to overcrowd the pan.
+Transfer the browned meat to the bowl with the raw cubes.

-• Add remaining 2 tablespoons oil to the Dutch oven and reduce heat to medium.
+• Add the remaining 2 tablespoons oil to the Dutch oven and reduce heat to medium.
 Stir in mushrooms (4 ounces), onion (1), and carrots (2), and saute until vegetables are softened for about 5 minutes.
 Be sure to stir the bottom of the pan to scrape up any browned bits.
 Add tomato paste (2 tablespoons) and garlic (1 tablespoon) and cook, stirring constantly, until fragrant, about 30 seconds.

 • Pour in the wine (1/2 cup) and continue to cook until liquid is evaporated for about 2 minutes.
 Sprinkle flour (3 tablespoons) over vegetables are stirred to coat.
 Cook for 1 minute, stirring constantly.